cloudflare/cloudflare-docs/products/workers/src/content/tutorials/authorize-users-with-auth0/index.md

 ## Overview

 In this tutorial, you will integrate [Auth0](https://auth0.com), an identity management platform, into a Cloudflare Workers application.
 Adding authorization and authentication to an application is a common task for developers.
 By implementing it using Cloudflare Workers, you can take advantage of the Workers platform to simplify how and when your application needs user data.
-If you're here just to get authentication in your app then there're links to the repository and a package that's more suited to production.
+If you're here just to get authentication in your app then there're links to the repository and a package that's more suited to production at the very bottom of page.

 ### What you will learn